 How to start a website in 20 minutes

-Follow these quick and easy steps and you will have a live website and your own domain name within 20 minutes, for less than the cost of a coffee a month.
+You will have a live website and your own (free) domain name within 20 minutes, for less than the cost of a coffee a month.

 5 reasons you need a website